FlorianBx/vite-pres/slides.md

   Build with Rolldown.
   Testing with Vitest.
   Linting with OxLint.
   Formatting with OxFmt.
-This one's still in development and should be available soon.
+This one is still in development and should be available soon.
   And monorepo task running with intelligent caching.
 No config needed, it just works.

   One tool, one config.
 10 to 100 times faster.

   It's free for open source and individuals.
 But for companies, well, you guessed it: not free.
-Evan hasn't shared pricing details yet though.
+Evan has not shared pricing details, but will soon.
 -->

 ---